HueCodes/HueCodes.github.io/README.md

 # HueCodes.github.io
 Hi.
-I am HueCodes and this is my developer portfolio.
+Im an engineer learning C

 ## About me
 Interested in cyber security, networking, robotics and machine learning.
-I like Python, Rust and GO.
+I am learning C and I like Python, Rust and GO.
 I am working on a lightweight and fast engine to be an affordable cyber and network security solution for small businiesses.

 ## Projects
 - HTTP reverse proxy built in Rust